Information about High Schools

 Transition information from Culcheth High School

-Transition liaison meetings with primary school teachers, which includes careful discussion about all students, are conducted by Mr Brown (Assistant Headteacher) and Miss Butler (Year 7 Progress Leader).
+Transition liaison meetings with primary school teachers, which includes careful discussion about all students, are conducted by the Assistant Headteacher and the Year 7 Progress Leader.
 This dialogue permits the early identification of individual needs in order to facilitate a smooth transition to Culcheth High School and encouragement rapid progress to be made from the start of year 7.

 From the start of year 7, students are placed in appropriate sets to their ability based upon the data collected during the Primary Transition and following the issue of Key Stage 2 Test results.